 The bill provides that the failure to provide this training shall not "by itself" result in the employer's or employee's liability to human trafficking victims.
 The DFEH would also have the authority to issue an order requiring compliance.

-Status: Unanimously passed the Senate and is pending in the Assembly.
+Status: Unanimously passed the Senate and has passed the Assembly's Labor and Employment Committee and is pending in the Appropriations Committee.

 Domestic Worker Enforcement Pilot Program (AB 2314)